mvolkmann/blog/src/rust.md

 Press the "TOOLS" button to open a popup with the following options:

 - "Rustfmt" formats the code using the `rustfmt` tool.
-- "Clippy" runs the Clippy code with over 400 checks for correctness, style, complexity, an performance.:
+- "Clippy" runs the Clippy code linter with over 400 checks for correctness, style, complexity, an performance.
 - "Miri" runs the program using the
   {% aTargetBlank "https://github.com/rust-lang/miri", "Miri interpreter" %}
   which is an experimental interpreter for Rust's